 A small skillet filled with balsamic bacon onion jam.

-Bacon jam is delicious served on a plain cracker.
-It can really stand alone.
-It is over-the-top good when served with crackers, cheese, or a fancy bread.
-(I like to serve it with beer bread.)
+• Served on a Cracker – It can really stand alone.
+It is over-the-top good when served with cheese and crackers or a crostini.
+I love it with white cheddar and smoked Gouda.
+It is also really good with a melty brie or with cream cheese!
+(I also like to serve it with beer bread.)

-• Use really thick bacon if you can find it – it will make the bacon flavor more prominent and bacon-y.
+• Use really thick-cut bacon if you can find it – it will make the bacon flavor more prominent and extra bacon-y.

 • Be sure to use Sweet or Vidalia Onions – as they caramelize, the natural sweetness of the onions comes through.

-• Make this bacon jam ahead of time and freeze it in a mason jar.
-Defrost in the fridge a day before serving and heat in a small saucepan right before serving.
+• Make this bacon jam ahead of time and freeze it in a straight-sided mason jar or freezer-safe container.
+Defrost in the fridge a day before serving and heat in a small saucepan or the microwave right before serving.

 Have You Tried This Recipe?